iost-official/iost-docs/docs/4-running-iost-node/Configuration.md

   adminPort: 30005
 ```

-listenaddr is the address that the p2p network listens on.
-If the node is deployed on a cloud service, be sure to open the port in the security group.
+`listenaddr` is the address that the p2p network listens on.
+If the node is deployed on a cloud service, make sure to open the port in the security group.
-seednodes are seed nodes discovered by the p2p network and can be populated with any known list of nodes.
+`seednodes` are seed nodes discovered by the p2p network and can be populated with any known list of nodes.
-chainid is used to isolate different networks.
+`chainid` is used to isolate different networks.
+Now *mainnet* is 1024 while *testnet* is 1023.
-version is the network protocol version number.
+`version` is the network protocol version number.
-datapath is the storage directory of the p2p routing table, node private key and other data.
+`datapath` is the storage directory of the p2p routing table, node private key and other data.
-inboundConn is the maximum number of connections that are connected.
+`inboundConn` is the maximum number of connections that are connected.
-outboundConn is the maximum connected connection.
+`outboundConn` is the maximum connected connection.
-blackPID and blackIP are the node ID and node IP of the blacklist.
-With the configuration, the node rejects the p2p network connection of the blacklist node.
+`blackPID` and `blackIP` are the node ID and node IP of the blacklist.
+IServer rejects the p2p network connection from the blacklist nodes.
-adminPort is the network management port and can only be accessed through localhost.
+`adminPort` is the network management port and can be accessed only from localhost.

 - rpc